 In addition to an extensive solo career, Marcel Reijans founded Dutch ensemble Frommermann, a group of five singers, pianist and guitarist that performs a wide variety of music ranging from Schubert and cabaret songs from the interbellum to modern popular songs.
 From 2005 – 2013 Mr. Reijans was the managing and artistic director of Frommermann, leading the ensemble become one of the most well-known Dutch chamber music groups that specialise in light and classical music.

 In 2015, Reijans founded Taralli, a new ensemble with two tenors, two baritones and a pianist.
 Taralli performs famous opera repertoire in a theatrical setting.

-Mr. Reijans is on the vocal faculty of Codarts Rotterdam and Prins Claus Conservatory in Groningen and has given masterclasses at the Royal Conservatory in the Hague.
+Mr. Reijans is head of the vocal department at Codarts Rotterdam.
+Previously he taught at Prins Claus Conservatory in Groningen and has given masterclasses at the Royal Conservatory in the Hague.
 Since 2014 he also has a private vocal studio named “Studio Fritz”.